 Antalya Airport is the destination for many holiday flights.
 In the immediate vicinity are the tourist centers Belek, Manavgat and Alanya in the east as well as Kemer in the west.

-The representative Hadrian Gate (Turkish: Üçkapılar = “the three gates”) in the Turkish Mediterranean city of Antalya, the ancient Attaleia, is one of the oldest and most important sights of the city.
+The representative Hadrian Gate (Turkish: Üçkapılar = “the three gates”), the ancient Attaleia, is one of the oldest sights of the city.
 The gate, which was integrated into the city wall and flanked by two towers, was built on the occasion of a visit of the Roman Emperor Hadrian.

-The Yivli Minare was probably built at the time of the Seljuq Sultan Kai Kobad I (perhaps 1226/1227) and thus belongs to the older mosque.
+The Yivli Minare was probably built at the time of the Seljuq Sultan Kai Kobad I (perhaps 1226/1227).
+It belongs to the older mosque.
 This minaret has now become a landmark of Antalya.
 The 38-meter high minaret is made of bricks in column form.
 The base is made of stone.
 The minaret is partially decorated with blue tiles.
 The mosque has six domes resting on arches supported by 12 columns.